Everyone

 Disclosure

 Sometimes employers ask job applicants if they have a health condition that could impact on their ability to do the job being advertised.
-Employers cannot use this information to discriminate.
+Employers cannot use this information to When a person is treated differently and less fairly than others, for example, because of their race, sex, age, religion, or other prohibited ground under the Human Rights Act 1993.

 Job applicants and employees do not have to disclose if they are disabled or have a health condition when they apply for a job or once they are at work.
 However, if they do not disclose this information: